MaryJay787/pfwtfp-ruby-hash-concept-review-atl-web-042219-gap/README.md

 at how we can create them!

 ### Demonstrate Hash Creation in Ruby

-Hashes are powerful collections with many method that programmers can use to create them.
+Hashes are powerful collections with many methods that programmers can use to create them.
 Hashes can be created in 2 relatively straight-forward ways:

 #### Use the `new` Keyword

 ```ruby
 groceries = Hash.new
 groceries[1] = "potatoes"